Floorp-Projects/Floorp/toolkit/components/telemetry/docs/collection/events.rst

   Services.telemetry.setEventRecordingEnabled(category, enabled);

 Event recording is currently disabled by default.
-Privileged addons and Firefox code can enable & disable recording events for specific categories using this function.
+Privileged add-ons and Firefox code can enable & disable recording events for specific categories using this function.

 Example: